 Frequently Asked Questions

-Click on a question below to help answer any burning questions you might have around being hypnotised or hypnotherapy.
+Click on a question below to help answer any burning questions you might have around targeted guided meditation.

-The hypnogogic state is an experience of the transitional state from wakefulness to sleep or sleep to wakefulness, so a very natural feeling which you experience at least twice a day, every day.
+A deep state of relaxation is often called, the hypnogogic state and is an experience of the transitional state from wakefulness to sleep or sleep to wakefulness, so a very natural feeling which you experience at least twice a day, every day.

 When you are in this deep relaxed state the positive messages you listen to will bypass your conscious mind and go deep into your subconscious mind.
 This is how incredibly powerful changes take place.
 By accessing the subconscious you are allowing your mind to change those deep-rooted thinking patterns, to make positive shifts and alter old issues and behaviours once and for all.